 3. Secure an address: You must have a registered physical address in France.
 This can be achieved through a commercial lease, a domiciliation company, or by buying property.

-4. Publish a notice of incorporation: A notice with information about the new company must be published in an authorized legal journal (Journal d’Annonces Légales, or JAL).
+4. Publish a notice of incorporation: A notice with information about the new company must be published in an authorized legal journal or online legal notices service (Journal d’Annonces Légales, or JAL).

-5. Apply online: Submit all the completed documents using the official Guichet unique online portal, managed by the National Institute of Industrial Property (INPI).
+5. Apply online: Submit all completed documents through the official Guichet unique des formalités des entreprises online portal, operated by INPI.
 The documents must include the articles of association, certificate of capital deposit, proof of address, JAL publication notice, and details about the managers or directors.

-6. Get registered: Once approved, your company will be registered with the Registry of Commerce and Companies (RCS), and you’ll receive a Kbis extract, which is the official document that proves a company’s legal existence and registration in France.
+6. Get registered: Once approved, your company will be registered with the Trade and Companies Register (Registre du commerce et des sociétés, RCS), and you’ll receive a Kbis extract, which is the official document that proves a company’s legal existence and registration in France.

 Leyes y requisitos subsidiarios en Francia